Rehab (Rihanna song): Live performances

-On April 28, 2008, Rihanna performed at the Pepsi Center with Kanye West, N.E.R.D, and Lupe Fiasco.
+On April 28, 2008, Rihanna performed at the Pepsi Center with Kanye West, N.E.R.D, and Lupe Fiasco as part of West's Glow in the Dark Tour.
 She sang "Rehab" and other songs from Good Girl Gone Bad.
 John Wenzel of The Denver Post wrote that "Rehab" and other songs "would have benefited from more backing vocals, or perhaps a more focused performance approach".
 To promote the single, Rihanna performed "Rehab" live on November 23, 2008, at the 2008 American Music Awards, where she won the awards for Favorite Pop/Rock Female Artist and Favorite Soul/R&B Female Artist.
 At the awards ceremony, she performed it wearing an eye patch, which she later removed after she was lowered to the main stage.

 "Rehab" was the fourth song on the set list for Rihanna's Good Girl Gone Bad Tour (2007–2009).
 Her performance in Manchester was released in the UK through iTunes and is featured on the Good Girl Gone Bad Live DVD.
 Rihanna performed "Rehab" on February 7, 2009, at a pre-Grammy party.
-She was scheduled to perform at the 51st Grammy Awards ceremony, but canceled her performance after an altercation with her then boyfriend, singer Chris Brown.
+She was scheduled to perform at the 51st Annual Grammy Awards ceremony, but canceled her performance after an altercation with her then boyfriend, singer Chris Brown.

 "Rehab" was the twelfth song on Rihanna's set list for her 2010 Last Girl on Earth Tour, throughout which she performed it on a therapist's couch adorned with metal casts of human heads and limbs.
 David Sprague of Variety called her performance of "Rehab" at Madison Square Garden dishearteningly leaden.
 Ben Ratliff from The New York Times wrote that "Rihanna's lip curl during 'Rehab' and her low hip-grind during 'Rude Boy' were the smash hits of her body language."
 Deborah Linton of City Life wrote that Rihanna "even manages to make a psychiatric couch look sexy".
 Linton called the show's stage sets impressive and imaginative.
 Rick Massimo of The Providence Journal wrote that Rihanna "looked like a neon-sign rendition of herself during 'Rehab', rarely addressed the audience, and didn't rise above flat cliché in that until the very end of the show".
 "Rehab" and Rihanna's 2009 single "Russian Roulette" were excluded from the set list during the tour's Australian leg.